orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 3 for the checks (duplication & traversal)
 +3 for the orbit checks?
 and 3 for

-Usual superposition is where every entry of an arbitrarty direction only references itself on the `.self`.
-Hence a tensored variant like this in linear time

 Change only locally, but global effects